 The model with endogenous monitoring has an important practical implication.
-Suppose we compare two countries that are otherwise identical but one has an institutional environment that is more conducive to capture (lower a or τ , or higher κ).
+Suppose we compare two countries that are otherwise identical, but one has an institutional environment that is more conducive to capture (lower a or τ , or higher κ).
 The latter country will have a media industry that is less vertically differentiated.
 It will have a larger number of outlets that are captured with positive probability in equilibrium (the M of Lemma 5), which all have the same monitoring ability $\hat{q}(1)$.
 The intuition is simple.
 The marginal revenue of capture does not depend on the number of captured outlets, while the marginal commercial revenue is decreasing in the number of informative outlets.
-Hence, a captured media industry has less incentive to vertically differentiate itself.
+Hence, a captured media industry has less incentive to differentiate itself vertically.

-In this respect, it is interesting to note that two of the countries with the oldest tradition of media freedom - the US and the UK - are also characterized by a strong degree of vertical differentiation A small number of titles (such as the New York Times and the Wall Street Journal in the US, or a hierarchy of "broadsheets" in the UK) command high respect and high prices, while a long lower tail (local newspapers in the US and tabloids in the UK) of low-quality dailies are given away almost for free.
+In this respect, it is interesting to note that two of the countries with the oldest tradition of media freedom-the United States and the United Kingdom-are also characterized by a strong degree of vertical differentiation.
+A small number of titles (such as the New York Times and the Wall Street Journal in the United States, or a hierarchy of "broadsheets" in the United Kingdom) command high respect and high prices, while a long lower tail (local newspapers in the United States and tabloids in the United Kingdom) of low-quality dailies are practically given away.
 Our theory interprets this extreme vertical heterogeneity as a healthy sign that the press of these two countries is working for the audience rather than for the government.
-A much more worrying situation can be encountered in a country like Italy, which has traditionally lacked both the high-quality titles willing to engage in high-profile investigative journalism and the long lower tail which still constitutes a barrier to complete political capture.
+A much more worrying situation can be encountered in a country like Italy, which has traditionally lacked both the highquality titles willing to engage in high-profile investigative journalism and the long lower tail which still constitutes a barrier to complete political capture.

-3.4 Bribing as Access
+D. Bribing as Access

 In democracies with a well-established system of checks and balances, the government may find it difficult to make cash transfers to the media or to adopt policies that are blatantly biased in favor of a media company.
-However, it can still try to influence the media by offering selective access to politicians to friendly media outlets.
-For instance, the Prime Minister or President can grant an exclusive interview to one particular newspaper or television channel.
-If this is of interest to the public, then it increases the commercial revenues of the chosen outlet.
-We now investigate whether our core results are sensitive to modeling influence in this way.20
+It can still try, however, to influence the media by offering selective access to politicians friendly to media outlets.
+For instance, the prime minister or president can grant an exclusive interview to one particular newspaper or television channel.
+If this is of interest to the public, it increases the commercial revenues of the chosen outlet.
+We now investigate whether our core results are sensitive to modeling influence in this way.22

 We make one change to the basic model.
-The government cannot make monetary transfers t_i but it can promise outlet i an "interview" denoted by $I_i \in \{0,1\}$, where 1 indicates that an interview is granted if outlet i keeps quiet about embarrassing news.
+The government cannot make monetary transfers t_i but it can promise outlet i an "interview" denoted by $I_i \in \{0, 1\}$, where 1 indicates that an interview is granted if outlet i keeps quiet about embarrassing news.
 We assume that the commercial value of such an interview is decreasing in the number of outlets that have been granted the interview.
-Let \hat{m} be the number of outlets that enjoy selective access - the additional profit deriving from the interview is $\pi(\hat{m})$ which is strictly decreasing in \hat{m} .
-We assume that granting interviews is not costly to the government.21
+Let \hat{m} be the number of outlets that enjoy selective access-the additional profit deriving from the interview is $\pi(\hat{m})$ which is strictly decreasing in \hat{m} .
+We assume that granting interviews is not costly to the government.23